subalakshmi-29/codealpha_tasks_stock-trading-platform/README.md

 # 🚀 **Features**

-✅ **View Market Data** – Display a list of available stocks with their current prices.
+✅ **View Market Data** – Display a list of available stocks with their current price.

 ✅ **Buy Stocks** – Purchase stocks if you have enough balance.

 ✅ **Sell Stocks** – Sell owned stocks if you have sufficient shares.

 ✅ **View Portfolio** – Check your current stock holdings and remaining balance.

 ✅ **Interactive Menu** – Simple, text-based navigation through the application.

 # 🛠️ **Technologies Used**